 In the lateral amygdala, presynaptic stimulation activated postsynaptic ASIC currents.
 Perfusion of glutamate receptor blockers inhibited 95% of the amplitude of the observed excitatory post-synaptic currents.
 The remaining 5% of the excitatory post-synaptic current amplitude were mediated by ASICs, since this current was absent in the presence of amiloride or if the ASIC1a gene was deleted (Du et al., 2014).
 A similar situation with a contribution of ASICs to 5% of the excitatory post-synaptic current amplitude was also found in nucleus accumbens (Kreple et al., 2014).
-High-frequency stimulation at 100 Hz produced LTP of excitatory post-synaptic potentials (EPSPs) in the hippocampus of wild type but not ASIC1a(-) mice (Wemmie et al., 2002).
+High-frequency stimulation at produced LTP of excitatory post-synaptic potentials (EPSPs) in the hippocampus of wild type but not ASIC1a^(-/-) mice (Wemmie et al., 2002).
 The ASIC1a^(-/-) mice displayed mildly defective spatial learning and eyeblink conditioning, consistent with decreased LTP.
-There is currently a controversy regarding the involvement of ASIC1a in hippocampal LTP, since in a different model of ASIC1a knockout mice, in which ASIC1a was deleted at early embryonic stages - in contrast to the classical knockout used in the above study - normal LTP at CA3-CA1 synapses was observed (Wu et al., 2013).
-The origin of this discrepancy is not understood, but might involve roles of ASIC1a in hippocampal synapses impaired LTP, confirming thereby the initial observation by Wemmie et al. (Quintana et al., 2015).
+A recent study confirmed these initial observations by showing that pharmacological blockade of ASIC1a in hippocampal synapses impaired LTP (Quintana et al., 2015).
+In a different model of ASIC1a knockout mice however, in which ASIC1a was deleted at early embryonic stages in contrast to the classical knockout used in the study by Wemmie et al., normal LTP at CA3-CA1 synapses was observed (Wu et al., 2013).
+The origin of this discrepancy may involve roles of ASIC in synapse development, or heterogeneity of ASIC expression in synaptic connections in the hippocampus.
+A study that used a multi-electrode array system to record the synaptic plasticity within different neuronal populations in brain slices of the CA1 hippocampal area from WT and ASIC1a KO mice confirmed the involvement of ASIC1a in LTP at many synapses but showed also that at some synapses LTP induction was independent of ASICs (Liu et al., 2016).
+The same study also showed that long-term depression, another form of synaptic plasticity, does not require ASIC1a at these synapses.